Account Configuration Guide

 By default, CO_EQUITY2 is assigned to the Retained Earning account, and the clearing account of the Retained Earnings should point to the NCI account.

 Dividends paid and received refer to the distribution of earnings by a company to its shareholders.
 When a company pays dividends, it distributes a portion of its profits to its shareholders as a return on their investment.
 Alternatively, when a company receives dividends, it earns income from its investments in other companies’ stocks.
-Dividends paid and received are recorded in the financial statements as outflows and inflows of cash.
-Not to be confused with Dividends payables/receivables, the dividends paid/received will be subject to three leg eliminations, covering the dividends paid/received from the P&L side, the Retained Earning from the Equity Side (on specific flow/F06/Dividends paid/received) and investment from the asset side.
+Dividends paid appear as cash outflows, and dividends received appear as cash inflows in the financial statements.
+Unlike dividends payables or receivables, the system eliminates dividends paid or received in three steps: it adjusts the P&L, updates Retained Earnings on the equity side (flow F06), and modifies the investment on the asset side.

 • CO_DIVIDENDS